 4. The Clinical Study Categories column displays citations filtered to a specific clinical study category.
 By default, articles related to therapy will display.
 Use the drop down menu to change the clinical category.

 5. The Systematic Review column displays citations for systematic reviews, meta-analyses, reviews of clinical trials, and other evidence-based resources.

 6. Review the citations and click on a link to access the article's abstract.
 If you accessed the database through the library website, you should see a blue "Online Full-Text" icon if the article is available in an Alverno database.

-The Cochrane Library is a collection of six databases that contain different types of high-quality, independent evidence to inform healthcare decision-making.
+The Cochrane Library is a collection of databases that contain high-quality, independent evidence to inform healthcare decision-making.
 The jewel among these databases is the Cochrane Database of Systematic Reviews.

-First, a word of caution: The Cochrane Database of Systematic Reviews is a fairly small collection and it's possible that a Cochrane review may not exist on your topic - especially if it's obscure.
+First, a word of caution: The Cochrane Database of Systematic Reviews is a fairly small collection and it's possible that a Cochrane review may not exist on your topic.

 Tips for searching the Cochrane Database of Systematic Reviews:

 1. The Cochrane Library database is fairly easy to search.
-Simply enter your search statement in the default search box and click "Go".
-Your results will include only Cochrane systematic reviews - if they exist for your topic.
+Simply enter your search statement in the default search box and run your search.

 Ciliska, D. (2006).
 Evidence based nursing: How far have we come?
 What’s next?
 Evidence Based Nursing, 9(2), 38-40.

 Introduction to evidence-based practice.
 (2014).
 Retrieved from Duke University Medical Center Library & Archives website: http://guides.mclibrary.duke.edu/ebmtutorial